PLEASE NOTE:

 - Dan Meloy, Retired Police Chief, Public Safety Director, Ohio Deflection Association, Pioneering QRT Initiatives across US

-- Lisa Taylor, Co-founder and Expert in Canadian Situation Tables, Public Health & CSWB; Advocate, Strategic Foresight professional
+- Lisa Taylor, Co-founder and Expert in Canadian Situation Tables, Public Health & CSWB Advocate, Strategic Foresight and Design Thinking professional

 Convenor: Jason Tan de Bibiana, Amy Watson